JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 itertools
 emoji

-.CSV files to import into pgAdmin, located in csv_outputs folder
+The Transform Phase will product 9 .CSV files to import into pgAdmin, located in csv_outputs folder.
-Files must be loaded in this order:
+Files must be loaded into pgAdmin this order:
 1. actor
 2. directors
 3. emoji_genre